irksomeisaac/sol-fa-hand-composer/README.md

 How to Use

-Open the website at https://sol-fa-hand-composer.onrender.com (most modern browsers should work) Allow the site camera permissions, and wait for mediapipe to load Then use the reference images and try holding the signs up A tone should then play in correlation to the sign you have held up
+Open the website at https://sol-fa-hand-composer.onrender.com (most modern browsers should work) Allow the site camera permissions, and wait for mediapipe to load, Then use the reference images and try holding the signs up.
+A tone should then play in correlation to the sign you have held up.

 Development